 The transfer document is valid for five years, unless there is a specific reason to set a different period.
 If the blaster’s certificate of qualification of a private entrepreneur will expire in less than five years, the transfer document is drawn up to end at the same time as the certificate of qualification.
 If the blaster acting as the responsible person for the company is replaced during the transfer document’s period of validity, Tukes must be notified about the new responsible person and their qualifications as soon as possible.
 You can submit your notification by e-mail at kirjaamo (at) tukes.fi.
 Attach a copy of the certificate of qualification of the new responsible person to the e-mail.

-- Names and addresses of the sender of the explosives and the parties organising the transfer
+Names and addresses of the sender and recipient of the explosives and the parties organising the transfer

 - Amounts of the explosives